chriskeating/readr/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  WITC™ is free, and always will be.
+Start using the product right away

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.